EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 I nested `file_get_contents()` inside `json_decode()` just to get the decoding out of the way so we can access the object.

 The `JSON` object you get back has 4 key/value pairs.
-The only two I found a need for were `success`, which returns true or false, and `error_codes`, which gives you 1 of 5 possible problems.
+The only two I found a need for were `success`, which returns true or false, and `error_codes`, which indicates 1 of 5 possible errors (if any).

 You will access your `JSON` object's values by using the following method (for those that don't know PHP like me):